Public appointment application process

 - the skills and experience needed

-- amount of time required for the post
+- amount of time needed for the post

 - pay or any expenses you may be entitled to

-The information pack will also include the application form you need to complete.
+The information pack will also include the application form you need to fill in.
 Application forms are used to make sure all applications are looked at on a ‘like for like’ basis.

-The application form will ask you to provide personal information about yourself and to describe how you meet the skills and experience (commonly called ‘selection criteria’) needed for appointment.
+The application form will ask you to give personal information about yourself and to describe how you meet the skills and experience (commonly called ‘selection criteria’) needed for appointment.

-The following headings cover some standard sections that you are likely to be asked to complete.
+The following headings cover some standard sections that you are likely to be asked to fill in.

 This will include your name and contact details.